-Solar evaporation lagoons for salt production extend north and south of the St Kilda Township from Dry Creek to Port Gawler alongside the Barker Inlet, either owned by the Crown and leased to Ridley Corporation or owned outright by the Ridley Corporation.
+Solar evaporation lagoons for salt production extend north and south of the St Kilda Township from Dry Creek to Port Gawler alongside the Barker Inlet.
 This land forms a network of natural and artificial wetlands, in conjunction with the coastal mangrove environment.